 But the massive size and weight of trains is not the only explanation for this.
-Also the outdated, outrageous and inadequate policies that regulate train travel in the U.S. – that’s on top of negligence, carelessness and failure to comply with regulations that contribute to train accidents in our country.
+Also, the outdated, outrageous, and inadequate policies that regulate train travel in the U.S. – that’s on top of negligence, carelessness, and failure to comply with regulations contribute to train accidents in our country.

 Last Sunday, Americans witnessed a terrifying train accident that left several people dead and more than 100 injured.
 An Amtrak train crashed into an unmanned freight train after being mistakenly diverted to a side track.